JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/El_gobierno_de_un_planeta_vecino_la_utopia_posible.md

 Let's not forget that we had a great advantage over the neighboring planet, and that is that we had the visit of our Creator Son (ours and theirs).
 Apart from the fact that on our planet religion has had a greater development than on the neighboring planet, even with all the defects that evolutionary religions still have.
 Here is what the Revelators say in the last two paragraphs of the document:

 > _Urantians should, however, take note that their sister sphere in the Satania family has benefited by neither magisterial nor bestowal missions of the Paradise Sons.
-Neither are the various peoples of Urantia set off from each other by such disparity of culture as separates the continental nation from its planetary fellows._ ([UB 72:12.4](/en/The_Urantia_Book/72#p12_4))
+Neither are the various peoples of Urantia set off from each other by such disparity of culture as separates the continental nation from its planetary fellows._ (<a id="a291_330"></a>[UB 72:12.4](/en/The_Urantia_Book/72#p12_4))

 > _. . .
-Urantia is therefore far better prepared for the more immediate realization of a planetary government with its laws, mechanisms, symbols, conventions, and language—all of which could contribute so mightily to the establishment of world-wide peace under law and could lead to the sometime dawning of a real age of spiritual striving; and such an age is the planetary threshold to the utopian ages of light and life._ ([UB 72:12.5](/en/The_Urantia_Book/72#p12_5))
+Urantia is therefore far better prepared for the more immediate realization of a planetary government with its laws, mechanisms, symbols, conventions, and language—all of which could contribute so mightily to the establishment of world-wide peace under law and could lead to the sometime dawning of a real age of spiritual striving; and such an age is the planetary threshold to the utopian ages of light and life._ (<a id="a293_426"></a>[UB 72:12.5](/en/The_Urantia_Book/72#p12_5))

 Some of the cultural standardization we are already experiencing now, with the development of the Internet.
 Despite the fact that there is still so much cultural disparity between the peoples of the Earth, we can say that there is a common cultural background, supranational organizations, a language with prospects of becoming _lingua franca_, such as English... a globalization, in In short, which, although considered only as economic globalization is negative, approached from all aspects (social, cultural, etc.) would undoubtedly be much more positive and would lead us to the goal of “one government, one language, one religion” that the developers advise.